 Water Budget Adjustment

-Non-residential customers with irrigation are receiving a new adjusted water budget that will go into effect in April, 2021.
-At this time, this information applies only to those customers.
-This includes, but is not limited to, a commercial business, HOA, apartment complex, or park property with outdoor irrigated space.
-If you are in question, please feel free to call us to determine if your water budget is currently being adjusted.
+Non-residential customers with irrigation are receiving a new adjusted water budget that went into effect in April 2021.
+These customers include, but are not limited to, a commercial business, HOA, apartment complex, or park property with outdoor irrigated space.

 What is a water budget?